mukundraj/macosko-compute/docs/postsetup.md

 ## path to workdir on highmem1 machine

-place any files to be viewed within the rstudio workdir here on the highmem1 filesystem
+place any files/data to be accessed within the rstudio or jupyter working directory here on the highmem1 filesystem

 ```
 /mnt/disks/$USER/workdir